Host: Bristol Mathematics Lecturer: Dr Daniel Lawson

 Length and format of long-form portfolio

-Your Portfolio should give a one-page answer to the question of each Block.
-Therefore the whole Portfolio is only 10 pages long.
+Your Portfolio should give a one-page answer to one question of your choice from 5 Blocks (2-11).
+Therefore the whole Portfolio is only 5 pages long.
 However:

 Guidance on Group Assessments